drinkingtea/website/content/posts/developer-handbook.md

 the entire life of the process, other classes likely will not get away with it due to more substantial constructors and more frequent instantiations of the classes in question.

-### Pointers vs References

-Pointers are generally preferred to references.
-References should be used for optimizing the passing in of parameters and for returning from accessor operators (e.g. ```T &Vector::operator[](size_t)```).
-As parameters, references should always be const.
-A non-const reference is generally used because the parameter value is changed in the function, but it will look like it was passed in by value where it is called and thus not subject to change.
-The reference operator makes it clear to the caller that the value can and likely will change.

 ## Project Systems